sergio11/sergio11/README.md

 ### SaboryTV 🍳📺: Your Personal Chef, Right on Your TV

-**SaboryTV** 🍲📺 is your ultimate cooking and recipe streaming app for Android TV.
-Powered by Firebase 🔥 for real-time updates and secure authentication, it’s built with Clean Architecture and MVI 🏛️.
-Experience a sleek, modern interface designed with Jetpack Compose for TV 📺, making your cooking adventures easy and enjoyable.
+**SaboryTV** is a personal project I built to experiment with **Android TV development**, **Firebase integration**, and **Jetpack Compose for TV**.
+It’s a simple yet functional cooking and recipe streaming app, designed with **Clean Architecture** and the **MVI pattern** to ensure a smooth and modern user experience.

+This project was a fun way to explore how to bring interactive content to larger screens while keeping the interface intuitive and engaging. 🚀

 Take a look at the repository by <a target="_blank" href="https://github.com/sergio11/saborytv_android">clicking here</a>